 Why Do You Receive a Voice Notification That “A New Station Alert Has Arrived”?

 Numerous forum users have said that the voice alarm is connected to malware or viruses, however we could discover no proof of it.
-The voice alert “A New Station Alert Has Arrived” appears to be utilised by weather, news station, and podcast applications instead.
-Some claim that the male voice alert might possibly result from a glitch in a third-party programme.
+The voice alert “A New Station Alert Has Arrived” appears to be utilized by weather, news station, and podcast applications instead.
+Some claim that the male voice alert might possibly result from a glitch in a third-party program.

 The situation is not entirely clear, and some of the applications that are the cause of this audio alert have a good reputation, so there is no need to panic.
 Instead, keep reading the article to learn how to handle the alert.

-The “A New Station Alert Has Arrived” Alert: How to Stop It?
+How To Fix “A New Station Alert Has Arrived”

-If you don’t have any of the aforementioned applications loaded on your smartphone, make sure to look for alternatives first.
+If you don’t have any of the As mentioned above applications loaded on your smartphone, make sure to look for alternatives first.
 When you have identified the applications that may be to blame, go to settings > Apps > Tap on the app in question > Notifications > Turn off all notifications.

 You still have alternatives, which are described in the part after you switch off notifications in this tutorial.